-Inflation is always a concern during retirement.
-Even more so now at its highest level since 1982.
-A Fidelity Investments study shows that 71% of American investors are very concerned about how inflation can impact their preparedness for retirement.
+During retirement inflation is always a concern, even more so now at its highest level since 1982.
+A Fidelity Investments study (opens in new tab) shows that 71% of American investors are very concerned about how inflation can impact their preparedness for retirement.

 Create a CD ladder